mkowusujr/mullegro/README.md

 This project was created with
 - The [Angular](https://angular.io/) JS framework
-- [typescript](https://www.typescriptlang.org/) the js superset language that adds type safety
+- [typescript](https://www.typescriptlang.org/) the js superset language that adds type safety to javascript
+- [webpack](https://webpack.js.org/) to bundle the project

 This projects relies on a backend api I created which can be found [here](https://github.com/mkowusujr/mullegro-api)